 Patient experience indicator and why we measure it How the data is collected Target Benchmark 2010/11 2011/12 2012/13 Failure to deliver single sex accommodation (occasions) Continuous internal audit 0 N/A 1 0 0 G Comment: In all wards outside of thea segregated wards or bays.
-Failure to me accommodation during 2012/13 and th eet this requires forma al reportir ng.
-We are please ed to have been able to maintair n segregated Complaints per 1000 spells Continuous internal audit 0 N/A 4.8 4.4 4.4 G Comment: We monitor complaints abo are reviewed by the executive team and we will actively support them in going t all complaints are in vestigate d.
-Where we ider ntify that the cor mplainant remai ns dissatisfied Claims per 1000 spells Continuous internal audit 0 N/A 0.8 0.8 0.7 G Comment: This reflects legal action again findings from claims is fed back to the cost that others can learn from incidents consultant involved.
-D During 20 rs, and includes a 13/14 we intend Ill cases, whethe making this info r founded or un ormation more v founded.
-All videly available Overall experience National inpatient survey 10 Range 7.2-9.0 2012 N/A N/A 9.0 G Comment: This is a new measure from receive the highest score of all trusts for oatient su rvey that was int roduced this yea ır.
-QVH were del ighted to Percentage of patients who felt they were always treated with respect and dignity National inpatient survey 10 9.7 highest national score 2012 9.5 9.7 9.6 A Comment: Scoring has been altered fre able to measure the quality of service the -10.
+Failure to me accommodation during 2012/13 and the segregated wards or bays. eet this requires forma al reportir ng.
+We are please ed to have been able to maintain segregated Complaints per 1000 spells Continuous internal audit 0 N/A 4.8 4.4 4.4 G Comment: We monitor complaints ab are reviewed by the executive team and we will actively support them in going d all complaints are in vestigate d.
+Where we ide ntify that the cor mplainant remai ns dissatisfied Claims per 1000 spells Continuous internal audit 0 N/A 0.8 0.8 0.7 Comment: This reflects legal action ag findings from claims is fed back to the so that others can learn from incidents consultant involved. [ During 20 Overall experience National inpatient survey 10 Range 7.2-9.0 2012 N/A N/A 9.0 G Comment: This is a new measure from receive the highest score of all trusts fo oatient su rvey that was int roduced this yea ar.
+QVH were del ighted to Percentage of patients who felt they were always treated with respect and dignity National inpatient survey 10 9.7 highest national score 2012 9.5 9.7 9.6 Comment: Scoring has been altered fr able to measure the quality of service tl -10.
 How patients feel the ir dignity was re spected is impor tant in being

-Patient experience indicator and why we measure it How the data is collected Target Benchmark 2010/11 2011/12 2012/13 PEAT scores National Reporting Learning Service Excellent All trusts 2010/11 А 2010 2011 2012 Environment 25% Good Good Good Food 57% Excellent Excellent Excellent Privacy and dignity 48% Good Excellent Excellent

-Comment: PEAT is an annual assessment of inpatient healthcare sites in England with more than 10 beds.
-It is self-assessed and inspects standards across a range of services including food, cleanliness, infection control and patient environment (including bathroom areas, décor, lighting, floors and patient areas).
-The benchmark is the % achieving excellent.

-Percentage of patients who rated In-house discharge 100% 98% 99% 98% their quality of care as good or questionnaire excellent G

-Comment: We invite all patients to complete a questionnaire about their quality of care on discharge.
-During 2013/14 this score will be supplemented by the NHS friends and family test question which asks if patients would recommend the ward they visited to their family and friends.

-Responsiveness to inpatients' personal needs CQUIN score >82 76.5 national average 2012 87.3 87.8 88.2

-range 72.2-88.2

-SEC SHA G

-Comment: This is an amalgamated score from five questions within the national NHS inpatient survey and is used as a CQUIN measure.
-QVH intends to take the following actions to improve the 88.2% score, and so the quality of its services by, ensuring that staff understand the expectations for delivering excellence in care to patients through our culture and values which have been rolled out during 2012/13.

-Percentage of patients who reported sufficient privacy when In-house discharge guestionnaire 100% 93% highest score achieved 94% 97% 98%

-discussing their condition or in national

-treatment inpatient

-survey G

-Comment: That patients felt their privacy was respected when discussing their condition is a key measure of the quality of care delivered.

-Satisfaction with anaesthetic service Ward discharge survey (8 months data) 100% N/A 98% 98% 96.5% A Comment: Those who rated their anae sthetic service as goo d or exce llent.
-Staff recommendation of the trust as a place to work or receive treatment National staff survey 4.06 national average acute specialist trusts 2012 range highest 4.24 3.94 4.02 4.24 G
+Patient experience indicator and why we measure it How the data is collected Target Benchmark 2010/11 2011/12 2012/13 PEAT scores National Reporting Learning Service Excellent All trusts 2010/11 A 2010 2011 2012 Environment 25% Good Good Good Food 57% Excellent Excellent Excellent Privacy and dignity 48% Good Excellent Excellent Comment: PEAT is an annual assessme inspects standards across a range of ser bathroom areas, décor, lighting, floors a vices including food, cleanlines ss, infection cont rol and patient e nvironment (incl Percentage of patients who rated their quality of care as good or excellent In-house discharge questionnaire 100% 98% 99% 98% G Comment: We invite all patients to cor be supplemented by the NHS friends ar family and friends.
+Responsiveness to inpatients' personal needs CQUIN score >82 76.5 national average 2012 range 72.2-88.2 SEC SHA 87.3 87.8 88.2 Comment: This is an amalgamated sco measure.
+QVH intends to take the follow staff understand the expectations for de out during 2012/13. wing actions to impro ove the 88 3.2% score, and so the quality of its services by, e nsuring that Percentage of patients who reported sufficient privacy when discussing their condition or treatment In-house discharge questionnaire 100% 93% highest score achieved in national inpatient survey 94% 97% 98% G Comment: That patients felt their privadelivered. cy was respected wh en discus sing their conditi on is a key meas sure of the qualit y of care Satisfaction with anaesthetic service Ward discharge survey (8 months data) 100% N/A 98% 98% 96.5% A Comment: Those who rated their anae esthetic service as goo od or exce ellent.
+Staff recommendation of the trust as a place to work or receive treatment National staff survey 4.06 national average acute specialist trusts 2012 3.94 4.02 4.24 range highest 4.24